plackyhacker/plackyhacker.github.io/binary/ropping.md

 ## Use After Free Simulation

-The code I have created does not use C++ classes so does not generate a real UaF, instead the initial allocation points to the `GetLastError` Win32 API.
+The code I have created does not use C++ classes so does not generate a real UaF (you can learn about those [here](https://plackyhacker.github.io/classes/use-after-free)), instead the initial allocation points to the `GetLastError` Win32 API.
 If the `FreeAllocation` function is not called then a call to the `TriggerUaF` function will not crash the application.
 Let's free the allocation and run it in `WinDbg` using the following code:

 ```c
 FreeAllocation();